 1. THE MIRACLE

 As Jesus comes to the tomb where Lazarus was laid, John records that Jesus was “deeply moved again” (11:38).
 Again we see the internal sorrow that Jesus experienced.
 In addition to this being genuine sadness for the death of Lazarus, and the horror of death.
-As He stood before the tomb, Jesus knew that what He was about to do was going to be the final spark that ignites the burning fury of the religious leaders that will lead to His crucifixion.
+He stood before the tomb, Jesus knew that what He was about to do was going to be the final spark that ignites the burning fury of the religious leaders that will lead to His crucifixion.
 We are only days away from this event.

-As He stood before the tomb, Jesus ordered that the stone be taken away.
+He stood before the tomb, Jesus ordered that the stone is taken away.
 Though this was a simple command, Martha objected, “Lord, by this time there will be an odor, for he has been dead four days” (11:39).
 Here Martha shows her fluctuating emotions.
 Certainly though, if there is not to be a miracle she is absolutely right.
 Listen to the powerful response that Jesus gives her, “Did I not tell you that if you believed you would see the glory of God?”
 (11:40).
 Jesus reminds her that no matter what happens, He is to be trusted because He will always to that which brings God glory.
 After the stone was removed Jesus prayed,

 “Father, I thank you that you have heard me.
 I knew that you always hear me, but I said this on account of the people standing around, that they may believe that you sent me” (11:41-42).

 Listening to a fellow brother or sister in the Lord pray with sincerity and adoration to the Lord is a tremendous blessing.
 That is one of the things I love about being a part of prayer meetings.
 To hear the prayer of a recent convert or someone that has walked with the Lord for many years is a wonderful experience.
 As wonderful as that can be, no prayer can even begin to be compared to the prayers of the Lord Jesus Christ.
 He is the Master of Prayer.
-Reading the prayers that Jesus prayed to the Father are amazing and always insightful.
+Reading the prayers that Jesus prayed to the Father is amazing and always insightful.
 Prayer was a constant part of His earthly ministry (Luke 3:21; 5:15; 6:12-13; 9:18; 9:28-29; 10:21; 22:31-32; 23:34; 24:30; 24:50-51) and even now as He is seated at the right hand of the Father (Rom.
 8:34; Heb.7:25; 1 John 2:1).
-In His prayers He demonstrates a concern for the glory of God and the purpose of God being fulfilled.
+In His prayers, He demonstrates a concern for the glory of God and the purpose of God being fulfilled.

-In this prayer He reveals the purpose behind this miracle, “that they may believe that you sent me” (11:42).
+In this prayer, He reveals the purpose behind this miracle, “that they may believe that you sent me” (11:42).

 Now imagine you were there.
 This scene would be feeling quite incredible.
 People are crying, the stone has been removed, Jesus has just prayed and He is standing right in front of the tomb.
 I can picture the silence and the anticipation.
 Jesus then cried out with a loud voice, “Lazarus, come out”.
-It has been said by many, that it is important Jesus used Lazarus’ name, because then all who were in the tomb would have come out!
+It has been said by many, that it is important Jesus used Lazarus’ name because then all who were in the tomb would have come out!
 After Jesus issued this authoritative command, we read,